Ayhmibrahim/Programming-Foundations-Roadmap/README.md

 > **"Mastering the basics is what creates a proficient programmer."** 🧠

-📌 This repository documents my educational journey in building a solid foundation in Computer Science and Programming, following the **"Programming Advices"** methodology.
+📌 This repository documents my educational journey in building a solid foundation in Computer Science and Programming, following the official **[Programming Advices Roadmap](https://programmingadvices.com/p/roadmaps)**.
 The goal is to evolve from understanding simple code to solving complex problems and building structured applications.

 ---